-Edward Gregson (born 1945) is one of Britain's most respected composers, whose music has been performed, broadcast and recorded worldwide.
+Edward Gregson (23 July 1945, Sunderland, UK) is one of Britain's most respected composers, whose music has been performed, broadcast and recorded worldwide.
 He studied composition (with Alan Bush) and piano at the Royal Academy of Music from 1963-7, winning five prizes for composition.
 He received early success with his Brass Quintet, which was broadcast and recorded (by the Philip Jones Brass Ensemble and the Hallé Brass Consort).
 Since then he has written orchestral, chamber, instrumental and choral music, as well as music for the theatre, film and television.

 Edward Gregson is Principal of the Royal Northern College of Music in Manchester, a post he has held since 1996.
 Before that he had an academic career in music, mainly at Goldsmiths College, University of London, where he eventually became Professor of Music in 1994.
 He is also Chairman of Conservatoires UK and sits on the Boards of the Performing Right Society, the Associated Board of the Royal Schools of Music, and Chethams School of Music

 - Concerto for Piano and Wind "Homages"

 - Prelude for an Occasion

 - Tuba Concerto

 - Camphouse, Mark, editor.
 (2007).
 Composers on Composing for Band.
 Volume 3.
 Chicago: GIA Publications. pp. 37–63.